ilyakoz1996/serverless/README.md

 After you added NEXT_PUBLIC_DOMAIN env, go to project's deployments tab and redeploy your project.

-## Project's rest API:
+## REST API:

-Check out your REST API documentation on "https://your-domain.com/api/docs"
+Check out your REST API documentation on https://your-domain.com/api/docs